 I would advice you to take the opportunity of going on a fitness holiday, not only mentally but also physically.
 It is not only good but actually required for your body to take a week off exercising and dieting, so please enjoy your holiday.
 Don’t go to the gym for a week and eat whatever you fancy, but obviously don’t over do it.

 If you decide to do intense sports you might want to take a muscle relaxant cream or oil to help your muscles recover faster.
 You don’t want to be held back during your holiday because of muscle pain and cramping.
 Some excellent choices here are: LA Workout Recovery Gel or a Magnesium oil.

 6-3 months before

-- Start working on your summer body.
+- If you are going on a summer holiday start working on your summer body.
 Summer bodies are made in winter so start as soon as possible!

 1 month before

 - Start looking out for currency exchange deals and exchange your money when the best deal comes up.

 - Start letting your nails grow if you want them long during your holiday.

 - Start looking out for offers on cosmetics and buy the items you need when the best offer comes up.
 It’s worth checking different retailers, online and normal shops, weekly as they will have different offers.
 This way you can save money and also get some travel size freebies!